-How SCFAs can help you to manage your diabetes
+How SCFAs can help you to manage your blood sugar levels

 Do you struggle to control your blood sugar levels?

-You know diet is a key factor in managing your condition, but there’s so many foods out there, where should you start?
+You know diet is a key factor, but there’s so many foods out there, where should you start?

 If this sounds familiar, rest assured, you are not alone.

 In healthy people, blood sugar levels are controlled by the hormones insulin and glucagon.
-Produced by cells in the pancreas, these hormones are responsible for the concentration of sugar in your blood4.
+Produced by cells in the pancreas, these hormones are responsible for the concentration of sugar in your blood.

 If your blood sugar is low, glucagon releases sugar into the bloodstream by breaking down stored glycogen in the liver, which it converts into sugar.
 Insulin, on the other hand, has the opposite effect, as it removes sugar from the bloodstream when your blood sugar is too high.

-In type 2 diabetes, an unhealthy lifestyle is partly responsible for poor blood sugar control.
-A diet high in refined sugars5, sedentary lifestyle, and obesity6 are key factors associated with a greater risk of type 2 diabetes.
+In some cases, an unhealthy lifestyle is partly responsible for poor blood sugar control.
+A diet high in refined sugars, sedentary lifestyle are key factors associated with a greater risks.

 Cells and hormones

-In order to understand how to manage your diabetes, you must first get to know some of the main biological players in blood sugar control.
+In order to understand how to manage your blood sugar levels, you must first get to know some of the main biological players in blood sugar control.

-Three of these hormones – GLP-1, GIP and PYY – are released when food is present in your gut.7,8 When sugar is present, GLP-1 and GIP bind to receptors on the pancreas to stimulate the release of insulin.7 The last hormone, PYY, acts to decrease your appetite by reducing gut motility.7
+Three of these hormones – GLP-1, GIP and PYY – are released when food is present in your gut.
+When sugar is present, GLP-1 and GIP bind to receptors on the pancreas to stimulate the release of insulin.
+The last hormone, PYY, acts to decrease your appetite by reducing gut motility.

 Why does this matter?
 Enter, Short-Chain Fatty Acids

-Armed with this information, it’s time to learn about short-chain fatty acids (SCFAs) and their role in diabetes management.
+Armed with this information, it’s time to learn about short-chain fatty acids (SCFAs) and their role in blood sugar level management.

-SCFAs are produced by bacteria in your gut when they break down fiber.
-Although you may not realize it, this fermentation process is relevant for both insulin production and sensitivity.
+SCFAs are produced by bacteria in your gut when they break down fibre.
+Although you may not realise it, this fermentation process is relevant for both insulin production and sensitivity.
 Let’s find out why!

 SCFA’s increase the number of L cells in the walls of the large intestine.
 As mentioned above, L-cells are responsible for producing and releasing hormones associated with blood sugar control.